Logos and uniforms of the Cincinnati Reds: Big Red Machine era classic uniform

 In 1976, to celebrate the National League's 100th season, along with several other N.L. clubs—including the St. Louis Cardinals, the Pittsburgh Pirates, the Philadelphia Phillies, and the New York Mets—the Reds adopted an old-fashioned pillbox-style cap for use during nostalgia events.
 Unlike the Pirates and the Cardinals, the Reds did not make regular use of this cap, which featured a white crown with two encircling red stripes, a red bill, and a red wishbone C insignia.
 For regular wear, the Reds stuck to their all-red caps.

 On St. Patrick's Day during spring training in 1978, the Reds wore a novelty uniform in which all the red trim was replaced with green.
 This one-off uniform set was well received, that in the years since its introduction, many other MLB teams have taken to wearing green for St. Patrick's Day games in Spring Training.

 In 1985, the Reds adopted an optional jersey whose base color was red, bearing the arched CINCINNATI in white with white trim stripes at the collar and cuffs.
 Originally, this jersey was used only during batting practice, but it came to be worn occasionally during games through the 1991 season, after which it was dropped.
 On at least one occasion, the Reds wore an all-red version of the away uniform during a game in San Francisco against the Giants.
 Also during one year in the early 1980s, the Reds sported all-white caps with a red wishbone C insignia during spring training; the white cap proved to be so unpopular, however, that it was never worn in regular games.
 Additionally, in 1986 the Reds changed the color of their cleats from black to red; the team was the last in the majors to allow their players to have the manufacturer's logo shown on their shoes, stemming from a strict team rule that players were to wear only plain black shoes with no prominent logo, a policy that the team relaxed in the mid-1980s.

 In 1988, an additional red stripe was added to the end of the short sleeves.
 In addition, the same trim now went down the pants, and a white outline was added to the uniform graphics.
 This version was the style worn during Cincinnati's fifth championship season in 1990.

 In 1992, club owner Marge Schott announced that she was bored of the classic uniform style and wanted to bring back uniform features worn during her youth in the 1960s.
 During a few 1992 games, the club demonstrated the style that would become official in 1993.
-With the introduction of the next uniforms, the Reds were the last team (to date) to wear the pullover jerseys and beltless trousers.
+With the introduction of the next uniforms, the Reds were the last team, until the Washington Nationals introduced a new pullover alternate uniform in 2024, to wear the pullover jerseys and beltless trousers.